 If you look at your AWS console, you will see that almost immediately, your instances will start changing their state.

-The 2.5 update also brought with it some other improvements.
+Recent updates also brought with it some other improvements.
 First off, N2WS Backup & Recovery now supports the newly launched AWS Region in Stockholm, Sweden.
 The AWS GovCloud Regions are fully supported now as well.

 If you relied on N2WS Backup & Recovery APIs, the range has also been expanded.
 Now you can easily configure alerts and recovery targets, and all APIs are fully supported via the CLI.
 And, there are improvements to features like Archive Snapshots to S3, allowing for even greater savings.